PeterDrake/cs369/assignments/neural_network.md

 Note that `test_learns_xor_2_2_1` will occasionally fail (because the network gets caught in a local minimum) even if you've done everything correctly.
 If that happens, run it again.
 If it consistently fails, something is wrong.

 # Optional Challenge Problems
-Use inheritance, rather than copy-paste, to write HiddenNeuron.
+Use inheritance, rather than copy-paste, to write `HiddenNeuron`.

 Print out (or better yet plot) the mean squared error (between the predictions and the targets) over the course of training.